PierreIsCoding/MasterClock/README.md

-# MasterClock
+# MasterClock for Synth DIY
-The Master Clock is an Arduino Nano based Eurorack clock module.
+Master Clock is an Arduino Nano based Eurorack clock module.
 It is a fairly simple but usefull module for any DIY synthesizer enthusiast.
 ## Features
 - 3 digit segment display
 - 1 main output pulse and 3 multiplied clocked output pulses